yazi-rs/yazi-rs.github.io/docs/plugins/utils.md

 Create the specified file(s) in the filesystem.

 - `type`: Required, the type of creation, which can be:
-  - `"dir"`: Create an empty directory.
+  - `"dir"`: Creates a new, empty directory.
-  - `"dir_all"`: Recursive creates all the directories needed for the given path to exist.
+  - `"dir_all"`: Recursively create a directory and all of its parents if they are missing.
 - `url`: Required, the [Url](/docs/plugins/types#shared.url) of the target.

 Returns `(ok, err)`:

 - `ok`: Whether the operation is successful, which is a boolean.
-- `err`: The error code if the operation is failed, which is an integer if any.
+- `err`: The error if the operation is failed, which is an [Error](/docs/plugins/types#shared.error).

 ### `unique_name(url)`